Position Type: Full-Time Permanent

 Reports to: Senior Manager, Marketing & Engagement

-Community-Based Research Centre (CBRC) promotes the health of gay, bi, trans, Two-Spirit, and queer men (GBT2Q) through research and intervention development.
+Community-Based Research Centre (CBRC) promotes the health of people of diverse sexualities and genders through research and intervention development.
 CBRC’s core pillars – community-led research, knowledge exchange, network building, and leadership development – position the organization as a thought leader, transforming ideas into actions that make a difference in our communities.
 CBRC was incorporated in 1999 and is a non-profit charitable organization.
 Our main office is located in Vancouver, British Columbia; we also have satellite offices located in Edmonton, Toronto, and Halifax.

 This role will be part of CBRC’s Communications, Knowledge Exchange, and Policy Development team.
 Reporting to the Senior Manager, Marketing & Engagement, the Digital & Visual Communications Coordinator will be responsible for executing CBRC’s social media strategies, contributing to the growth of CBRC’s online presence and digital engagement.
 Moreover, the successful candidate will develop and execute the visual representation of CBRC and its associated projects and initiatives for both digital platforms and print.
 The ideal candidate will be a keen visual and/or digital communicator and have an interest in translating data and research as a tool for health promotion, community engagement, and structural change for GBT2Q communities in Canada.